#EndSARS: We will not allow anarchy in Nigeria – FG

 “Peaceful protest is an integral part of democracy and that is why the Federal Government in the last 11 days has treated the protesters in a very civilised manner.

-“There is no where in the world where a government will folds its arms and allow the country to descend into anarchy.
+“There is nowhere in the world where a government will fold its arms and allow the country to descend into anarchy.

 “We are no longer dealing with #EndSARS but a volatile situation that can lead to anarchy if government does not take some very firm steps to protect the lives and livelihood of innocent Nigerians,” he said.